Phani-LP/OOPS/README.md

 2).
 Same method and same parameters must be there in the super and sub class.<br>
 3).
 Logic must be different in methods of super and subclass.<br>

+## Polymorphism
+The polymorphism is a Greek word.
+"POLY" means "MANY" and "MORPHISM" means "FORM" => Many Forms.
+Definition:
+The ability to do more than one task is polymorphism.<br>
+Examples: Operator Overloading, Method Overloading, Method Overriding, etc.,
+### Types: Static Polymorphism & Dynamic Polymorphism
+Static Polymorphism or Compile Time Polymorphism: If the polymorphism occurs during compilation of the program then it is called Static Polymorphism.
+Dynamic Polymorphism or Run Time Polymorphism: If the polymorphism occurs during execution of the program then it is called Dynamic Polymorphism.:
+Operator Overloading Example:
+The operator "+" can be used for "addition of two numbers", "concatination of strings".
+The operator "*" can be used for "multiplication", "repetition", "packing & unpacking of arguments".

+Method Overloading Example: